ycarowr/UnityHexagonLibrary2d/README.md

 # Unity-Cube-Coordinates-Hexagonal
- An implementation of a hexagonal board using
+ A generic implementation of a hexagonal board using Unity3d TileMaps and https://www.redblobgames.com/grids/hexagons/#range